NEROCA FC: Stadium

 Khuman Lampak Main Stadium in Imphal, Manipur, is used as the home ground of NEROCA Football Club for all their home matches in both the domestic and regional leagues.
 Opened in 1999, the stadium is owned by All Manipur Football Association and has a capacity of 35,285 spectators.
 Their first home match in the I-League was played on 15 December 2017 against Chennai City FC.

 Support and rivalry

 Supporters

 NEROCA had the 2nd highest average attendance for the 2018–19 I League season.
-In the 2017–18 season, NEROCA had the highest attendance in the I-League.
+In the 2017–18 season, NEROCA had the highest attendance in the I-League, with the record attendance of 35,285 at the Khuman Lampak Stadium.

 Rivalries

 NEROCA have participated in the Imphal Derby with city rival TRAU.
 The two clubs are the only two from Imphal to have played professional league football.
 The Imphal Derby gained fame in 2022 during the 131st edition of Durand Cup when competitive football returned to the city after COVID-19 pandemic in India.
 The Government of Manipur declared a half-holiday for all governmental and educational institutions in build-up to the match on 18 August, where NEROCA defeated TRAU by 3–1 in Group-C opener.
+However, in 2025 Durand Cup Group F, opening again, held at Khuman Lampak Stadium in Imphal, TRAU and NEROCA clashed ferrociously.
+Notably, TRAU played with only 10 men from 80 minutes onwards due to a red card.
+The opening match ended in a 1-1 draw.

 In the Northeast Derby (I-League), they have a rivalry with Mizoram-based club Aizawl.